lewisnyman/drupal-ui-guidelines/README.md

 ## Instructions

-1. Navigate to your folder in your terminal and install the node dependancies:
+1. Navigate to your folder in your terminal and install the node dependencies:

     npm install